rust-aarhus/meetups/meetups/template.md

-# Rust-Aarhus meetup #n at m
+# Rust Aarhus meetup #n at m

-Rust Aarhus invites you to this free meetup for all interested in the programming language Rust.
+Rust Aarhus invites you to this free meetup for all interested in the programming language [Rust].

 The program for the evening is:
 [OR   We are still working on the program, but it will be something like the following:]